trstlabs/intento/docs/modules/AutoTx.md

 ### Fixed Fee

 The Fixed Fee is applied per message basis.
-An AutoTx can have multple messages to be executed, with a maximum of 9.
+An AutoTX can have multple messages to be executed, with a maximum of 9.
 This number can be increased when desired.

 ### FlexFee Fee

-The FlexFee is timedependent fee calculated for each AutoTx period on a minute basis.
+The FlexFee is timedependent fee calculated for each AutoTX period on a minute basis.

 ### Fund deduction